ArslanKAS/MYaseen208/content/seminars/2017-COMSATS-Lahore-SEM.md

 - Structural Equation Modeling
 ---

-Talk given at at COMSATS Institute of Information Technology, Lahore, Pakistan

-**Abstract**
+## Symposium

-*Structural Equation Modeling with Latent Variables using R* during *Symposium on Professional Development of New Generation of Research Scholars* held on December 14, 2017 at *COMSATS Institute of Information Technology, Lahore, Pakistan*
+**Structural Equation Modeling with Latent Variables using R** during **Symposium on Professional Development of New Generation of Research Scholars** held on December 14, 2017 at **COMSATS Institute of Information Technology, Lahore, Pakistan**